PogPossum/PogPossum/README.md

 ###

-<p align="left">✨ Just a girly hanging out the boys from IT ✨<br>I'm an IT student from Denmark studying datatech, with my specail being infrastructure. <br><br>• Retro Tech Enthusiast <br>• Hobbyist graphics designer <br>• Eclectic code<br><br>Other than that I collect retro consoles and I like to dabble with coding and scripting.<br>-- Side note, Most of the notes in my code will be in danish, since it's my native tongue --</p>
+<p align="left">✨ Just a girly hanging out the boys from IT ✨<br>I'm an IT student from Denmark studying datatech, with my specail being infrastructure. <br><br><br>Other than that I collect retro consoles and I like to dabble with coding and scripting.<br>-- Side note, Most of the notes in my code will be in danish, since it's my native tongue --</p>

 ###